 Some days fate steers you into a direction you could never have planned and backs up the theory that things happen for a reason.

-On Friday of the October half term I was supposed to catch the train from Carbis Bay to St Ives but instead I wistfully walked on Carbis Bay beach, daydreaming about this and that, taking in the calm sea through the drizzle.
-After studying the contemporary planting of a new-ish seafront eco hotel I decided to walk the coast path to St Ives.
+On Friday of the October half term 2019 I was supposed to catch the train from Carbis Bay to St Ives but instead I wistfully walked on Carbis Bay beach, daydreaming about this and that, taking in the calm sea through the drizzle.
+After studying the contemporary planting of a new-ish seafront eco hotel (now the source of global media attention after becoming the location for the next G7 Summit!)
+I decided to walk the coast path to St Ives.